davidben/acme-profile-sets/draft-davidben-acme-profile-sets.md

 Together, the `profiles` and `profileSets` maps indicate the choices available to the ACME Client operator.
 An individual profile in a profile set MAY appear in the `profiles` map if the ACME Server intends it to be a standalone choice for the ACME Client operator.
 It MAY also be omitted from the `profiles` map if the ACME Server intends it to be used only in a profile set.

-For example, the following Directory object defines two profile sets, `profile1WithExtra` and `profile2`, alongside standalone `profile1`.
-An ACME Client might interpret this by offering three choices to the operator, `profile1`, `profile1WithExtra`, and `profile2`, with their corresponding human-readable descriptions.
+For example, the following Directory object defines two profile sets, `profile1Ext` and `profile2`, alongside standalone `profile1`.
+An ACME Client might interpret this by offering three choices to the operator, `profile1`, `profile1Ext`, and `profile2`, with their corresponding human-readable descriptions.

-The `profile1WithExtra` profile set consists of `profile1`, which is also a standalone profile, and `profileExtra`, which is a profile-set-only profile.
-The `profile2` profile set consists of three profile-set-only profiles, `profile2a`, `profile2b`, and `profileExtra`.
+The `profile1Ext` profile set consists of `profile1`, which is also a standalone profile, and `profileExt`, which is a profile-set-only profile.
+The `profile2` profile set consists of three profile-set-only profiles, `profile2a`, `profile2b`, and `profileExt`.

 ~~~
 HTTP/1.1 200 OK